 And David said to Jonathan, “Indeed tomorrow is the New Moon, and I should not fail to sit with the king to eat.
 But let me go, that I may hide in the field until the third day at evening.” –1 Samuel 20:5

-Here David does not want to sit with Saul for the two days of the festival.
-He will hide until the evening of the third day and in Israel the day begins with the sun going down.
-This not only illustrates the two-day custom of the feast, but David also knows that the next day is the day of the new moon.
+Here David knows that the next day is the day of the new moon.
 If the new moon was to be declared by sight, then it wasn’t declared that way here because David knows beforehand.
+This is because the day declared by tradition of sighting the sliver would begin at sundown when the day actually begins, but here David knows beforehand.
 This would suggest the current method of the calendar by Hillel II is more in line with Scripture.
 Maybe there are no biblical new moon sightings in Scripture because the new moon is not to be visible!